 The state will consider several factors, including:

 No single factor is determinative, so you must weigh each one carefully.
-If you believe that your unemployment insurance was unjustly denied or revoked, then you may want to speak to an attorney.
+If you believe that your unemployment insurance was unjustly denied or revoked, then you may want to speak to the wrongful termination attorney.
 After losing a job, no one wants the added stress of fighting the government, but depending your circumstances, it may be your best option.